jdscifi/StockIt/README.md

 # StockIt
-A project of a team of Durham College AIDI 2021 forIntroduction to AI Development.
+A project of a team of Durham College AIDI 2021 for Introduction to AI Development.